emma-wilson/emma-wilson.github.io/index.md

 - **PhD**, *The University of Edinburgh*, Oct 2021 - (expected) Mar 2025
   <br>
-  - Thesis: Developing a meta-research framework for preclinical models of ASD, supervised by Dr Emily Sena and Prof Peter Kind.
+  - Thesis: Developing a meta-research framework for rodent models of ASD/ID, supervised by Dr Emily Sena and Prof Peter Kind.

 - **B.Sc. in Neuroscience (Hons.), 2:1**, *The University of Edinburgh*, Sep 2015 - May 2019
   <br>